 After a relationship ends, people with an avoidant attachment style tend not to show much anxiety or distress, often feeling an initial sense of relief at the relinquishing of obligations and the sense that they are regaining their self-identity, and not tending to initially miss their partner - this is "separation elation" as the pressure to connect is gone.
 While entertaining interaction with another they are anxious as that person could always hurt them.
 But once someone is discarded the avoidant no longer feels emotionally dysregulated from closeness, they are back in control and in a safe space, which provides relief.
 They no longer need to live under the fear of being abandoned or not being good enough.
 Experts in repressing emotions, they do not feel much initially, typically appear to recover quickly after relationships and can move on fast, more comfortable seeking a new pursuit situation.
 They envisage that a new person could be the solution to their woes.
 Unable to healthily hold space for their own needs and effectively process guilt, with a new person they once again feel temporarily safe from being overwhelmed by someone else's and so better able to enjoy connection.
 They can be relieved to feel free of the perceived strain of their ex's needs and move quickly onto a new partner, as long as and while the new situation is not too demanding.
 And with someone new there is a subconscious a sense they can again once more 'get away' with with avoidant strategies that feel necessary for protection for a while.

 But they can have a depressive episode from 2-4 months after a breakup, manifested in feeling numb, disconnected and meaningless, which they may try to repress.
 Everybody needs deeper connection, but often avoidants don’t recognise they need their partners until the partner actually loses interest and leaves, through separation, divorce, also death, illness, or something else.
 Then, when they finally realise nobody is "in the house", that’s when the crisis hits.
 It’s then that a very deep depression can happen, because they actually want connection and ultimately a safe, secure attachment like anybody else.
 This can also often come after initial rebounds, when the avoidant's suppressed feelings of absent connection may finally catch up with them.
 They tend to turn less to friends and family after a break-up, and are more likely to use drugs or alcohol as a means of coping.
 It can be easier for avoidants to interchange relationships as they tend to receive more caregiving than they provide.
-But overall they tend to spend much longer out of relationships than other attachment styles, as they are comfortable (if not always happy) being on their own and connection is dysregulating.
+But overall they tend to spend much longer out of relationships than other attachment styles, as they are comfortable (if not always happy) being on their own as connection is dysregulating.
+They learned early on to regulate this by deactivating the attachment system.

 Avoidants tend to look always to the future and avoid looking at present relationship conflicts, trying to understand past relationships or looking at their childhood.
 Their mantra is "that's in the past" - with the implication that rehashing history would be pointless (in fact, they are trying to avoid any emotions).
 Avoidants often idealise or demonise the past and are unable to call up specifics: "I don't remember", "it doesn't matter" etc.